 Raspberry Cranberry Jello Salad

-Raspberry Jello combined with cranberries and crushed pineapples is a delicious side or dessert that is perfect for your Thanksgiving dinner.
+Raspberry Cranberry Jello Salad is raspberry jello that's combined with whole canned cranberry sauce and crushed pineapples.
+This recipe is a delicious side or dessert that is perfect for your Thanksgiving dinner or for any holiday.

 - 6 Ounces Raspberry Jello